-- In Super Paper Mario, killing a brainwashed Cragnon in Chapter 5 (which equates to accidentally jumping on them once) will dock you a few hundred experience points.
+- In Super Paper Mario, killing a brainwashed Cragnon in Chapter 5 (which equates to accidentally jumping on them once or twice) will dock you a few hundred experience points.

 - One of the levels in Mega Man Zero 2 has reprogrammed Resistance members as enemies and killing them hurts your mission score.
 Subverted to a degree that when killed, they always drop an extra life.